sagemath/trac_to_gh/Issue 5740.md

 # Issue 5740: typo in docstring for taylor series (really easy!)

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/5740

 Original creator: was